Geoje POW camp: In popular culture

 The Geoje POW Camp was the main setting of the South Korean film Swing Kids (2018), a fictional story about a group of POWs who, under the leadership of a United States Officer stationed at the POW Camp, form a troupe of tap dancers.

+The POW camp is mentioned in "Joint Security Area", Park Chan-wook's movie (2000).

 The POW camp is a setting in the novel War Trash by Chinese author Ha Jin.

+The POW camp became a slang for "brawl" or "unrest" in Hungarian as kocsedó (derived from Geoje-do).